msfilho/angular-svg-round-progressbar/README.md

-# Angular SVG round progressbar
+# Angular SVG round progressbar (Fork)
+(Fork from master project with changes to include Progress values inside directive with options to enable or disable it)

 AngularJS module that uses SVG to create a circular progressbar